 Used Commuter Car Price Ranges

 Coming up with prices for used commuter cars is much more difficult than new cars.
+It’s a good idea to look out for a car with good mileage.
 The older the car the less it will cost, but the more likely it is to have problems.
 You can get a ten- to a twenty-year-old 4-cylinder commuter car for as little as 3k.
 The car will run but may not have many more miles left in it.

 Used Cars with Recent Models